LandonDeam/svelte-personal/README.md

 New project, not much to it yet.
-Use `yarn run build` to generate the files into your build folder
+Use `npm run build` to generate the files into your build folder